Weighted linearization of vector fields via a formal Moser trick: Introduction

 Thus, while the non-resonance condition is sufficient for formal and smooth linearizability, it is far from necessary.
 For resonant vector fields, Poincar\'{e}'s theorem is extended by the Poincar\'{e}--Dulac theorem \cite[\S23]{arnold_geometrical_1988}, which produces a formal change of coordinates that might remove some but not all non-linear terms in the vector field.
 The particular non-linearities that can appear upon changing coordinates depend on certain non-canonical choices made during the iterative construction of the coordinate transformation, and these in turn depend on the particular resonance relations occurring in the vector field, so there is some ambiguity in what the resulting normal form looks like.

-This paper offers one systematic way to gain more control: by accepting a generalized notion of linearity.
-For instance, one can assign different positive integer weights to the coordinates of $\R^n$ or $\C^n$, so that coordinates of weight $1$ are considered ``linear'', coordinates of weight $2$ are considered ``quadratic'', and so on.
-The weighted Euler vector field $u\coordvf{u} + 2v\coordvf{v}$ from before corresponds to assigning weights $(w_1, w_2) = (1, 2)$ to the first and second coordinates of $\R^2$, respectively, which explains why the coordinate transformation $(x, y) \mapsto (u, v)$ removes the linear term $y\coordvf{x}$ from the vector field \eqref{eq:weighted-euler-like-example} when $m = 1$: it is considered ``non-linear'' with respect to these weights.
+This paper offers one systematic way to gain more control: by accepting a generalized notion of linearity based on assigning positive integer weights to the coordinates of $\R^n$ or $\C^n$, so that coordinates of weight $1$ are considered ``linear'', coordinates of weight $2$ are considered ``quadratic'', and so on.
+The weighted Euler vector field $\euler_w$ corresponds to assigning weights $w = (1, 2)$ to the first and second coordinates of $\R^2$, respectively, which explains why the coordinate transformation $(x, y) \mapsto (x', y')$ removes the term $y^k\coordvf{x}$ from the weighted Euler-like vector field $Y$ even when $k = 1$: it is considered ``non-linear'' with respect to these weights.

 Such \emph{weightings} appear throughout mathematics.
-For instance, weighted projective spaces are objects of study in algebraic geometry, and Loizides--Meinrenken \cite{loizides_differential_2023} have recently developed a differential-geometric theory of weightings.
+For example, weighted projective spaces are objects of study in algebraic geometry, and Loizides--Meinrenken \cite{loizides_differential_2023} have recently developed a differential-geometric theory of weightings in detail.
 Weighted linear approximations of vector fields have been previously studied by Algaba--Garc\'{i}a--Reyes \cite{algaba_like-linearizations_2009} under the name of ``like-linearizations''.
-Weighted Euler-like vector fields play an important role in their work, which provides necessary and sufficient conditions for a smooth vector field to be equivalent to its weighted linear approximation in two different senses: the vector fields themselves being related by a diffeomorphism, and their flows being orbitally equivalent (i.e., the same up to time reparametrization).
-Meinrenken's \cite[Theorem 5.10]{meinrenken_euler-like_2021} can be seen as a geometric incarnation of their \cite[Theorem 1.2]{algaba_like-linearizations_2009}.
+Weighted Euler-like vector fields play an important role in their work, which provides necessary and sufficient conditions for a vector field to be equivalent to its weighted linear approximation in two different senses: the vector fields themselves being conjugate, and their flows being orbitally equivalent (i.e., the same up to time reparametrization).